Strong Advocacy for South Carolina Pregnancy Testing Error Victims

 Make an appointment with an experienced South Carolina birth malpractice attorney today

-The South Carolina OB negligence attorneys at McGowan, Hood & Felder, LLC, have been helping local residents get justice for medical malpractice for more than 20 years.
+The South Carolina OB negligence attorneys at McGowan, Hood, Felder & Phillips, LLC, have been helping local residents get justice for medical malpractice for more than 20 years.
 When a doctor does not perform to the expected standard of care when administering medical texts during pregnancy, we can help.
 Please call 803-327-7800 or complete our contact form to schedule a free case evaluation in one of our offices located in Rock Hill, Anderson, Columbia, Sumter, or Georgetown.